Young and Strong Program

 This program makes metastatic breast cancer treatable with new therapies, drug combinations, and clinical trials for each subtype of metastatic breast cancer.
 EMBRACE provides a personalized treatment approach for your specific type of cancer and an individual plan of care and support for you and your loved ones.

-Research is an integral aspect of the EMBRACE Program.
+Clinical Trials and Research is an integral aspect of the EMBRACE Program.
 There are multiple clinical trials available to study the effect of new targeted drugs in patients with metastatic disease.
 The EMBRACE care team matches qualified patients with the trial that is most relevant for their diagnosis.

-Also through the EMBRACE Program, patients can be a part of the EMBRACE Research Cohort Study that studies the biology of advanced breast cancer and the treatment experience of patients living with it.
-For more information about the EMBRACE study, please email bocembracecoordinators@partners.org.
+Also, through the EMBRACE Program, patients can be a part of the EMBRACE Research Cohort Study that studies the biology of advanced breast cancer and the treatment experience of patients living with it.
+For more information about the EMBRACE study, please email [email protected].

 Picture